gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/End-User-Guide-cloud.md

 To navigate to this page, click your Jira profile picture icon, then select ‘Git Integration: User Settings’.
 ![User-Settings](/wp-content/uploads/GIJ-General-Settings-navigation-cloud.png)
 ### Connected Apps
-You can enabled/disable the visbility of the the Gitkraken and Gitlens icons in Jira issues which allow you to open specific git items in the respective application directly from the issue.
+You can enabled/disable the visbility of the the Gitkraken and Gitlens icons in Jira issues which allow you to open specific Git items in the respective application directly from the issue.

 ![Connected Apps](/wp-content/uploads/GIJ-Cloud-User-Settings-Connnected-Apps.png)